JonCGroberg/FinancialCalculator/README.md

       - **Each** calculator page that shows inputs and correct outputs
       - 1 calculator page showing erroneous inputs and an error message.
     - One **interesting** piece of code and a description of **why** it is interesting.

-## User Experience

-- **Focus** appear automatically on the first input field
-- Displaying monetary values with two digits to the right of the decimal point (and maybe a dollar sign in front of the number if that makes sense)
-- Inability to enter bad data
-- Having a reset button
-- Using readonly on output form fields